 3. Ensure help knows where you are

 You may have told the office your showing was at 123 Oak Street, but you either didn’t get there or left early to do something else.
-If you’re not at Oak Street when an issue occurs, you are putting yourself at greater risk A simply way to resolve this is to have your GPS location automatically sent to your safety team on a regular and consistent basis.
-Better still, the GPS would actually track your movements throughout the day and make this information available to those who need to know.
+If you’re not at Oak Street when an issue occurs, you are putting yourself at greater risk.
+A simple way to resolve this is to have your GPS location automatically sent to your safety team on a regular and consistent basis.
+Better still, the GPS would actually monitor your movements throughout the day and make this information available to those who need to know.

 Our customers tell us these three ideas help ensure that if a problem develops when they are on the job, it gives their safety team the best possible chance of assisting them as quickly as possible.
 Want to try it out yourself?
 Why now sign-up for a free trial.
 Most people are up and running in 10 minutes or less.